 - Do you offer any bulk registration discounts?

-- Not at the moment, although we may offer discounts in the future.
-Interested companies, please email us.
+- Interested companies, please email us.

 - I do not feel comfortable using my credit card on the Internet.
 Do you offer any off-line options for purchasing FrameShots?

 - Yes.
 Please email us your request for an off-line purchase.
 We appreciate your business in any form.

 - I have a suggestion for an improvement or future feature of FrameShots.

 - Wonderful!
 We love suggestions.
 Please email us your great idea.